General Conference

 What does a General Conference delegate do?

 Delegates are the decision-makers at General Conference.
 They attend the full conference and vote on every report and request submitted by groups and individuals from across the United Methodist connection.
-Delegates spend the first week spent in legislative committees and the second in full session to vote on legislation perfected and passed in committee.
+Delegates spend the first week in legislative committees and the second in full session to vote on legislation perfected and passed in committees.
 Delegations meet throughout the year in the leadup to General Conference to prepare for the important work with which they are tasked.

 Who can become a General Conference delegate?